nilaachandra/minimalio/README.md

 ## Edit HTML files:

-Modify the content in the HTML files to add your personal information, projects, and blog posts.
+Modify the content in the HTML files to add your personal information, projects, and blog posts
-**Update CSS:** Customize the styles.css file to change colors, fonts, and layout to match your preferences.
+- **Update CSS:** Customize the styles.css file to change colors, fonts, and layout to match your preferences.
-**Add your own images:** Replace the placeholder images in the images folder with your own photos and project screenshots.
+- **Add your own images:** Replace the placeholder images in the images folder with your own photos and project screenshots.

 ## Deployment

 You can deploy this website using various platforms.
 Here are a few options:
-**GitHub Pages:** Push your repository to GitHub and enable GitHub Pages in the repository settings.
+- **GitHub Pages:** Push your repository to GitHub and enable GitHub Pages in the repository settings.
-**Netlify:** Connect your GitHub repository to Netlify for automatic deployments.
+- **Netlify:** Connect your GitHub repository to Netlify for automatic deployments.
-**Vercel:** Import your project from GitHub to Vercel for easy deployment and hosting.
+- **Vercel:** Import your project from GitHub to Vercel for easy deployment and hosting.

 ## Conclusion